amandamarkee/ps3/README.md

 ```
   /bsc4452/share/Class_Files/data/CO-OPS__8729108__wl.csv
 ```
 _Note, there are double underscores on either side of the number in the filename.
-The file is also in the Class_Files git repo hereLinks to an external site._
+The file is also in the Class_Files git repo._

 ## Problems